microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 ## Overview

-Microcks allows to specify [dynamic mock content](/documentation/explanations/dynamic-content) using expressions since the early days.
-Most of the time, those features help in translating the dynamic behaviour of an API and provide meaningful simulations.
-However, you may need sometime to provide even more realistic behaviour and that's where **stateful mocks** may be of interest.
+Microcks has allowed specifying [dynamic mock content](/documentation/explanations/dynamic-content) using expressions since the early days.
+Those features help translate an API's dynamic behaviour and provide meaningful simulations.
+However, sometimes, you may need to provide even more realistic behaviour, and that's where stateful mocks may be of interest.

 > 💡 Stateful mocks are available starting with Microcks `1.10.0`.

-In this guide, we'll go through the different concepts that are used and useful when wanting to configure statful mocks with Microcks.
-We'll illustrate how to use those concepts on a real use-case of a shopping cart, allowing you to persist chosen items in a customer cart.
+In this guide, we'll discuss the different concepts that are useful when configuring stateful mocks with Microcks.
+We'll illustrate how to use those concepts in a real use case: a shopping cart, which allows you to persist chosen items in a customer's cart.

 If you haven't started a Microcks instance yet, you can do so using the following command - maybe replacing `8585` by another port of your choice if this one is not free: